Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: System specification

 with the insertion of Eq. (\ref{eq:d_rho}).
 For clarity of presentation, however, we shall employ a one parameter representation for the special case of a pure state with $Tr\rho^{2}=1$ or $\vert\boldsymbol{r}\vert=1$, with coherence vector confined to the $(y,z)$ plane, \emph{i.e.}

 namely $x=0$, $y=-\sin\phi$ and $z=\cos\phi$.
 The SDE for $z$ arising from $dz=Tr(\sigma_{z}d\rho)$ and Eq. (\ref{eq:d_rho}) is

 The Rabi angle $\phi$ represents the angle of rotation of the coherence vector about the $x$ axis.
 In the absence of environmental coupling, the action of the system Hamiltonian $\frac{1}{2}\epsilon\sigma_{x}$ is to increase $\phi$ linearly in time.
-In the presence of such coupling the evolution of the Rabi angle presents an avenue for exploring the effect of measurement on the unitary dynamics of the system.
-The SDE for $\phi=\cos^{-1}z$ can be found through the use of Itô's lemma \citep{ito1944}:
+In the presence of such coupling the evolution of the Rabi angle represents the effect of measurement on the unitary dynamics of the system.
+The SDE for $\phi=\cos^{-1}z$ can be found through use of It\^{o}'s lemma \citep{ito1944}:

 where $\beta=\alpha\sin^{2}\phi$.
 Inserting Eq. (\ref{eq:sde_z}) produces